Edith Kristan-Tollmann

-Edith Kristan-Tollmann nee Edith Kristan (born 14 April 1934 in Vienna; died 25 August 1995) was an Austrian geologist and paleontologist.
+Edith Kristan-Tollmann, nee Edith Kristan (14 April 1934 in Vienna – 25 August 1995) was an Austrian geologist and paleontologist.
 A prolific scientist with an interest in micropalaeontology and especially the foraminifera of the Triassic (in the then Tethys Ocean) and the Jurassic eras, Kristan-Tollmann published widely in her field.
 She is also known for originating with her husband Alexander Tollmann a thoroughly documented theory of the evolution of human legend and social structures as a result of a massive impact event which struck multiple points on earth.
 The latter has become known as Tollmann's hypothetical bolide.

 Life

 The daughter of an elementary school director, Kristan-Tollmann initially wanted to become a teacher herself.
 She received her secondary school diploma from a teacher-training school.
 However, she shifted her focus to study geology, paleontology and petrography in Vienna under the tutelage of Othmar Kühn, Felix Machachki, Hans Wieseneder and Leopold Kober.
 She received her doctorate in geology and paleontology in 1959 in the region of Hohe Wand.
 In the same year she completed her education, she married her classmate Alexander Tollmann, with whom she had a son Raoul in 1967.
 During her studies she also worked as a religion teacher in Vienna.

 Kristan-Tollmann specialized in micropalaeontology and especially the foraminifera of the Triassic (in the then Tethys Ocean) and the Jurassic periods.
 She described numerous new taxa.
 In addition to foraminifera, she later treated ostracods and other microfossils and invertebrate macro-fossils such as crinoids (which were a particular favorite of hers), corals, mollusks, brachiopods, and sea cucumbers.
 After initially working as a freelancer for the Geological Survey of Austria, from 1961 to 1968 she was a micropaleontologist adviser to the OMV.
 She was a visiting scholar at the Swedish Geological State Institute in Stockholm in 1966 and a Humboldt Fellow at the Naturmuseum Senckenberg and the University of Frankfurt in 1971/72, and then at the University of Tübingen in 1972/73.
 From 1976 to 1978 she conducted research at the Natural History Museum Vienna.

 In 1982 she received a post-doctoral degree in micropaleontology in Vienna and gave courses at the universities in Graz and Innsbruck.

 She died in 1995 of cancer.